beginners-lock/lendsqr-fe-test/README.md

 This project is my submission for test given to me by Lendsqr prior to my application for the post of Frontend Engineer.
 I am to replicate a figma design which was given as well as integrate with an API for fetching list of users and user detail.
 I am also to do this using Typescript, SCSS and React whilst also making the site media responsive.

+The project was initially done using actual urls but due to the nature of free host serving that was not going to work out well.
+So therefore the pages are being loaded using component state to store the url and also the user id (in the case of the UserDetils page).

+I would take the oppurtunity to apologize for the lack of comments in my code, it was done in haste due to an unforeseen tight schedule last week which made me use only three days (starting on Friday) out of the seven given to build this.

 ## Project Installation and Running

 The React app project was built usig the create-react-app command